ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

   ```

 - `disabled`: **Boolean?** -
+  There are 3 ways to disable multiselect.
+  1. You can either disable option(s) from an array, on each item (or group) level you can set `disabled` property.
+This provides flexibility to get granular control over disabling options.
-  There are two ways to disable multiselect.
-You can either disable option(s) from an array or you can set disabled property to be true for multiselect component, which makes thorough dropdown disabled.
+  2. You can set `disabled` property to be `true` for multiselect component, which makes thorough dropdown disabled.
 So it cannot be clicked and cannot be opened.
-  To disable particular option or group, place `disabled: true` option on desired element or group.
+  3. In case of reactive(model driven) forms, disable input using `formControl.disable()` method.

   ```html
   <ngx-multiselect